-To reduce simultaneous switching noise and I/O current, QDR-IV XP SRAM provides the ability to invert all address and data pins.
+To reduce simultaneous switching noise and I/O current, QDR-IV HP SRAM provides the ability to invert all address or data pins.

 The AINV pin indicates whether the address bus, A[24:0], and the address parity bit, AP, is inverted.
 The address bus and parity bit are considered one group.
 The function of the AINV is controlled by the memory controller.
-However, the following rules should be used in the system design:
+However, the following rules should be used in the system design.

-■ For a ×36 configuration part, 21 address pins plus 1 parity bit are used for 22 signals in the address group.If the number of 0's in the address group is ≥11, AINV is set to 1 by the controller.
-As a result, no more than 11 pins may switch in the same direction during each bit time.

-■ For a ×18 data width part, 22 address pins plus 1 parity bit are used for 23 signals in the address group.
-If the number of 0s in the address group is ≥12, AINV is set to 1 by the controller.
-As a result, no more than 12 pins may switch in the same direction during each bit time.
+- For a × 36 configuration part, 20 address pins plus 1 parity bit are used for 21 signals in the address group.
+If the number of 0's in the address group is≥11, AINV is set to 1 by the controller.
+As a result, no more than 11 pins may switch in the same direction during each bit time. - For a × 18 data width part, 21 address pins plus 1 parity bit are used for 22 signals in the address group.
+If the number of 0's in the address group is ≥12, AINV is set to 1 by the controller.
+As a result, no more f the number of 0's in the address group than 12 pins may switch in the same direction during each bit time